I-Elhadad/sp21-s123/proj1/README.md

-# Double Linked List Implementation in Java
+# Duque in Java

-This Java project implements a double linked list data structure using both lists and arrays.
+This Java project implements a deque data structure using both lists and arrays.

 ## Features